billy4479/server-tool/README.md

   # Logs can be still found as usual in the logs folder of each server
   quiet: false

-  # Passes the `nogui` option to the server disabling the graphical interface
+  # Passes the `nogui` option to the server disabling the graphical interface.
+  # This is only used in TUI and CLI mode, in GUI mode this is always
+  # considered to be true.
-  nogui: true
+  gui: true

   # Disable the automatic EULA agreement for new servers
   noeula: false